VikasVashisth/VikasVashisth/README.md

 ---
 # Installation Guide for Basic Need to Run Selenium Project

-If you want to run your maven project which consists of Selenium Work, either you can use
+If you want to run your maven project which consists of Selenium Work, either you can use IntelliJ or use maven in terminal for ubuntu OS.

+This file has consists installation of,

 <li>Intellij</li>
 <li>Java</li>